H O M E

 Later that day we went to our father's grave to bury a large portion of the ashes, at The Abbey, overlooking Bantry Bay.
 This is a large O'Sullivan family plot.
 Our father died in 1978 RIP.

-Following that visit, we went to our old house down in the village, Pearsons Bridge, where Dan was born.
-Our father built the house and we moved down there when he decided to go back to America, because, to quote him, "There is too little for too many and too much for too few."
-He was a horse trainer, and couldn't make a go of it in Ireland, so went back to the States to work for Fred Astair and Bing Crosby.
-He supported us from there until we all moved to San Francisco when I was 12.
+"There is too little for too many and too much for too few."
+He was an equestrian horse trainer, and couldn't make a go of it in Ireland, so he went back to the United States and supported us from there until we all moved to San Francisco when I was 12.

 Next morning, as I left the house at 8:30 am, I heard someone call my name!
-Richard O'Sullivan had heard we were in town, and he came looking for us!
-He searched Bantry for a rental car, and found ours and sat outside until someone emerged from the house.
+Richard O'Sullivan aka Dicky Pok, had heard we were in town, and he came looking for us!
+He searched Bantry for a rental car, found ours, and sat outside until someone emerged from the house.
 Lucky it was me, because I sat at the the same desk with him at the National School in Kealkil.
 He reminded me that just before we left the school to go to America, our teacher Master Vaughan lined us up and every student in the school shook our hand to wish us well on our journey to America.
-Richard, aka Dickie, has wonderful smiling eyes and a great memory for recitation.
+Richard has wonderful smiling eyes and a great memory for recitation.
 He and his wife have 8 children.
 They run their farm near Kealkil, at Ahilmore, and own a house in Bantry so their children can attend school more easily.
 He bemoaned disheartening EU restrictions and regulations on farmers in Ireland, but acknowledged the support farmers receive in compensation.

 All of these significant reunions with so many members of our extended family happened because of Daniel.
 I still see his smiling face before me and I can hear his chuckle.
 I see him playing the saxophone.
 He was a truly gifted musician.
 Beloved Daniel was the heart of our family.
 He entertained us all of his life.
 He was completely dedicated to his music and his poetry.
 I have a large case of his writings to go through as time goes on.
-He was a very private person, with absolutely no interest in entering public life.
+He was a very private person, with absolutely no interest in entering public life other than to play his music.
 He was always focused on his inner life, expressed in his music and writings.
 And I know he loved his friends, because they all loved him so dearly, and we all will miss him very much.